CloudedDragon/eocboxVolleyBox/README.md

-eocboxVolleyBox
+EocboxVolleyBox
 ----------

-This is a toolbox for integration of [android volley library](https://android.googlesource.com/platform/frameworks/volley) and [OkHttp](https://github.com/square/okhttp)
+This is a toolbox for integration of [Android Volley library](https://android.googlesource.com/platform/frameworks/volley) and [OkHttp](https://github.com/square/okhttp)

 * **Android-Volley**
     * Is an HTTP library that makes networking for Android apps easier and most importantly, faster.